What Is Nationalism? A Short Guide

-The short definition on the right by no means exhausts all the complexities of nationalism.
+However, this short definition by no means exhausts all the complexities of nationalism.
 So much so that some post-modern scholars insist on using the plural “nationalisms” to do justice to the whole spectrum of experiences.
 It matters, for instance, whether we are talking about a nationalism in 19th-century Europe or a nationalism in post-World War I India.

 Nationalism has a subjective dimension to it.
 Members of a nation usually feel a sense of unity that in certain circumstances may go beyond class inequalities; it is particularly the case when the nation has a common enemy, be it a colonizer, or be it a specific minority group.
 In nationalist rhetoric the nation is frequently conceptualized as a fraternity that somehow holds a privileged position in the world.

 But what is “nation”?
 Benedict Anderson came up with perhaps the most famous definition; he sees it as an imagined community, because the overwhelming majority of its members never personally met each other.
 This community is envisioned as both limited (by its borders) and sovereign (it has the ability to self-govern).
 Border control is one mechanism of maintaining national identity by “protecting” the nation from dissolution in other cultures.
 In many cases immigrants are seen as an Other, against which the nation defines itself.